yardenavraham/Face-recognition-system/README.md

 ## How to use?

-1.Upload at least 10 photos of the person you want to blur in the app.(Responsible for software developer).
+1. Upload at least 10 photos of the person you want to blur in the app.(Responsible for software developer).
-2.Now with the help of WPF user interface, the user can upload as many images as he wants and choose which people the system recognizes he will want to blur.
+2. Now with the help of WPF user interface, the user can upload as many images as he wants and choose which people the system recognizes he will want to blur.
-3.The images will be blurred and saved in new folder in the user's computer.
+3. The images will be blurred and saved in new folder in the user's computer.

 ## Credits